Rising-Stars-by-Sunshine/STATS201-Final-project-Jenny/README.md

 - **Project Summary**:
   - **Summarize the Background/Motivation**

     In recent years, climate change has been a focal point of intense debate, sparking widespread discussions on various platforms, particularly on the internet.
 This heightened discourse is mirrored by the escalating pace of climate change and the frequent occurrences of natural disasters.
-As society grapples with the increasing impact of climate-related incidents, public perceptions and discussions on climate change have undergone notable shifts.
+As society grapples with the increasing impact of climate-related incidents, public perceptions and discussions on climate change have undergone notable shifts (“Natural Disaster Data Book 2022 (an Analytical Overview) - World | ReliefWeb” 2023).
 This research aims to navigate this evolving landscape by closely examining Twitter discussions during a crucial period in 2022.
 The focus is on capturing the changing dynamics and correlations between public sentiments and climatic events, contributing to a deeper understanding of the ongoing discourse surrounding climate change.
   - **Research Questions**

     1. **What are the most prevalent topics in climate change discussions on Twitter, and how do the dynamic shifts over time reflect  public perception towards climate change during the first half of 2022?**